Jack Walker (rugby union)

-Jack Walker is an English professional rugby union player who plays as a hooker for Premiership Rugby club Harlequins.
-Prior to joining Bath, Walker played for Yorkshire Carnegie, he was the youngest forward to play for and, the youngest player to captain the club.
-Walker has played for the England age groups and was part of the teams which won the 2014 and 2016 Junior World Championships.
+Jack Robert Walker (born 6 May 1996) is an English professional rugby union player who plays as a hooker for Premiership Rugby club Harlequins and the England national team.

 Early life

 Walker was born in Steeton, West Yorkshire, his father played both Rugby Union and Rugby league.
 Walker attended Settle College and Prince Henry's Grammar School, he started playing at North Ribblesdale.
 Walker began playing at fly-half before being moved to the forwards.
 Walker was awarded the Jaguar Academy of Sport rising star in 2012.

 Club career

 Walker signed for Yorkshire Carnegie in 2013.
 He made his debut in October 2013 coming off the bench in a match against Bristol Bears at the age of 17 years and 160 days becoming the youngest forward to appear for Carnegie.
 Walker became the youngest captain of Carnegie in 2015 at the age of 18 years, 256 days.

 In May 2016 it was announced that Walker had signed with Bath for the 2016/17 season.
 He came off the bench for the Bath side that lost to Exeter Chiefs in the final of the 2017–18 Anglo-Welsh Cup.
 In the summer of 2021 Walker joined Harlequins.